 Sellers that are personalizing their sales email communications – even a little bit – are significantly outperforming those who use little to no personalization in their emails.
 We found that, up until about 20 percent personalization in emails, there were steady increases in both open and reply rates with each percentage increase in personalization.
-By personalizing 20 percent of email content, open rates increased over 40 percent on average and reply rates increased 112 percent compared with emails with no personalization at all.
+By personalizing 20 percent of email content, open rates increased over 40 percent on average and reply rates increased 112 percent.
+This is compared to emails with no personalization at all.

 The graphic below illustrates the increase in open rate as the proportion of personalization increases.
 With no personalization, open rates averaged around 23 percent.
 By personalizing 20 percent of the email content, the open rate increased to 33 percent.

-Similarly, as the chart below illustrates, reply rates at 20 percent personalization followed a similar pattern – increasing from 3.1 percent with no personalization to 6.6 percent with 20 percent personalization.
+Similarly, as the chart below illustrates, reply rates at 20 percent personalization followed a similar pattern.
+It increased from 3.1 percent with no personalization to 6.6 percent with 20 percent personalization.

 Personalization – The Secret Formula.

 Within the data, pockets of heightened performance or “sweet spots” emerged.
-When examining email opens, two such areas appeared at 17-20 percent and again at around 80 percent personalization before tailing off dramatically with personalization more than 80 percent of an email.
+When examining email opens, two such areas appeared at 17-20 percent and again at around 80 percent personalization.
+Performance tails off dramatically with personalization more than 80 percent of an email.

 For email replies (see chart below), we again see a spike at around 20 percent personalization before entering a period of diminishing returns.
 There is another slight peak around the 80 percent personalization mark.